 Take the disagreement seriously.

 Truly consider the other person’s point of view.
 Think of the disagreement as an opportunity for you to evaluate yourself and maybe correct your mistakes before they become too serious.

 Remain unbiased and calm.

 Try not to get defensive and angry!
-Do not meet with the other person if you feel like you aren’t going to be able to control your emotions; instead, take a couple days off to think about the situation and calm yourself down first.
+Do not meet with the other person if you feel like you aren’t going to be able to control your emotions.
+Instead, take a couple of days off to think about the situation and calm yourself down.

 Absorb all that they say without interrupting, as that will only increase the hostility between you.
-In fact, try to find areas or points on which the two of you agree, and let the other person know that you actually do agree with them on some things.
+In fact, try to find areas or points on which the two of you agree, and point out these commonalities.

 Consider whether you have made any mistakes.

-Be honest and open with them, and apologize for any wrongs you might have done.
+Be honest and open, and apologize for any mistakes you might have made.